When you think of cholesterol, you probably think of bad or high cholesterol. There’s also a good type of cholesterol, though, that your body needs.

 The American Heart Association recommends getting a cholesterol blood test by age 20.
 It’s a good idea to talk to your doctor about getting one sooner if you’re at risk for heart conditions or you’re overweight or obese.

 An ideal HDL level is 60 milligrams/deciliter (mg/dL) or above.
 Your HDL is considered low if it’s below 40 mg/dL.
 You should aim to have HDL levels between 40 and 60 mg/dL.

 A bagel with cream cheese for breakfast, a piece of fried chicken for lunch, a steak in sautéed in butter for dinner, and a bowl of ice cream at night are not ideal for your cholesterol.
 These are sources of saturated and trans fat, and they can increase your LDL levels.

 Just as some foods can raise your bad cholesterol, certain foods can raise your good cholesterol, too.
-Start incorporating these HDL-friendly foods into your daily diet:
+Start incorporating the following HDL-friendly foods into your daily diet.